 Cultural and historical facts of Sigiriya

-King Kashyapa built inaccessible stronghold of Sigiriya rock fortress in 5th century AD, in order to hide from the wrath of his half brother Moggalana.
+King Kashyapa built the inaccessible stronghold of Sigiriya rock fortress in the 5th century AD, in order to hide from the wrath of his half-brother Moggalana.
 The king lived in the fort for 18 years, until the return of Moggalana with his army and kill him in a battle.

 Importance of Sigiriya as a historical place

-Sigiriya not only important as a historical and cultural site, but it is most importantly showing the advanced knowledge of ancient engineers.
-Sigiriya rock fortress suggests that ancient engineers had through grasp on trigonometry and hydraulic principle.
+Sigiriya is not only important as a historical and cultural site, but it most importantly shows the advanced knowledge of ancient engineers.
+Sigiriya rock fortress suggests that ancient engineers had a thorough grasp of trigonometry and hydraulic principle.

 Climbing the historical site of Sigiriya

-Sigiriya rock climb can be a daunting task for old people, and people with a back problem and knee injuries.
-Climbing to the summit of the rock is the expectation of every visitors.
+Sigiriya rock climb can be a daunting task for old people, and people with back problems and knee injuries.
+Climbing to the summit of the rock is the expectation of every visitor.
 The breathtaking view from the summit over the surrounding area is a reward for the untiring effort.
-Same times there are many ruins to see on top of the rock such as swimming pool, remnants of many buildings and a granite throng.
-It is believed that King Kshayapa lived in a palace, which was built on top of the rock.
+Sometimes there are many ruins to see on top of the rock such as a swimming pool, remnants of many buildings and a granite throng.
+It is believed that King Kshayapa lived in a palace, which was built on top of a rock.

 How to reach Sigiriya:

 - By Road: Road transport is the most popular way of reaching the Sigiriya rock fortress.
-Sigiriya is well connected with the nearby major city Dambulla.
-All travellers, who use public transport should first travel to Dambulla city and then take a Sigiriya bound bus.
+Sigiriya is well connected with the nearby major city of Dambulla.
+All travellers, who use public transport should first travel to Dambulla city and then take a Sigiriya-bound bus.

 The duration of the trip to Dambulla from the airport is 4 hours

 Dambulla golden cave temple hides hundreds of Buddha statues.
-There are many thousands of square meters of wall and ceiling paintings are to be found in the caves, all are depicting various sceneries from the life of Buddha.
-The paintings and statues are originated in past under reign of Sri Lankan kings.
+There are many thousands of square meters of wall and ceiling paintings to be found in the caves, all depicting various sceneries from the life of Buddha.
+The paintings and statues originated in past under the reign of Sri Lankan kings.
 The temple is a classic example of the artistic capabilities of Sri Lankan ancient artisans.

-Visiting temple needs to be done with care if you are not familiar with visiting Buddhist religious sites.
+Visiting temples needs to be done with care if you are not familiar with visiting Buddhist religious sites.
 The dress should be suitable to visit a temple and there are several other rules to follow when you visit a Buddhist temple.
-Click here to read more about things you need to know before visit a Buddhist temple.
+Click here to read more about things you need to know before visiting a Buddhist temple.

-For a walk-through Dambulla cave temple: the hike at Dambulla is very easy compared to the hike at Sigiriya.
+For a walk-through of the Dambulla cave temple: the hike at Dambulla is very easy compared to the hike at Sigiriya.
 You have to climb 120 steps in Sigiriya and they are narrow and irregular in height.
-However, the steps at Dambulla are newly created and you need to have only about 10 minutes hike to reach the temple.
+However, the steps at Dambulla are newly created and you need to have only about a 10-minute hike to reach the temple.

 How to reach the Dambulla cave temple: